ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/prerequisites/intro2R/data_in_R_fixed.md

 ![](Data_in_R_files/figure-html/plot_base_comp-1.png)<!-- -->

-**On your own** : Using what you learned until now, finish the plot, save it as object i
+**Within your groups** : Using what you learned until now, finish the plot, save it as object i

 ### Lets now do a boxplot of basepair